 - Announcements: such as determining holiday schedules, special events the members may be interested in, a book you think others may want to read, etc.

 - Critiques: we typically critique two or three pieces a week.
-These are listed in the newsletter published each week on this website, and emailed out to the group.
+The submitters are listed in the newsletter published each week on this website, and they email the material to the group.